burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * A reference to an object that soon will be deleted (xvalue expression)
 * Explicitly unconditionally casted reference to the object through `std::move` to an RValue reference.

-The `std::move` after moving, brings object for moving is applied to a valid but undefined state:
+The `std::move` after moving, brings an object for moving and is applied to a valid but undefined state:

 > Reusing an object after moving from is *legal* and *valid*.
-In one of the talks in CppCon [Nicolai M. Josuttis](https://www.josuttis.com/) member of C++ Standard Committee, explicitly highlighted it.
+In one of the talks in CppCon [Nicolai M. Josuttis](https://www.josuttis.com/) member of the C++ Standard Committee, explicitly highlighted it.
 In that case, you should reinitialize the object using class API or the logic behind the class.

 > What was known in C++03/98 as *RValue Reference* starting from C++11 has been renamed into *Const LValue Reference*.

 **Token**.
 In the terminology of Programming Languages, tokens are separate words of a program text.
 One easy case is when such words (tokens) are split between each other by spaces.
-A more hard case is to identify tokens when there are no whitespaces.
+A harder case is to identify tokens when there are no whitespaces.

 **Pure Function**.
-The pure function is a type of function (used in the case of using `constexpr`) in C++ when function implementation *make C++ function coincident with mathematical function*.
+The pure function is a type of function (used in the case of using `constexpr`) in C++ when function implementation *makes C++ function coincident with mathematical function*.
 Specifically, we can name the function as **pure** if the following holds:

 1. Function produces the same output if called with the same arguments in the future.
 2. There are no side - effects in the program environment.